abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 # Methodology

 **Downloading the Dataset.** The first step is to download all of the text of the Quran.
-The standard text of the Quran can be downloaded from
+The standard text of the Quran can be downloaded from:

 <http://tanzil.net/docs/download>